Fact check: Are artificial hurricanes targeting Republicans? – DW – 10/10/2024

 Disinformation attacks after disasters to sow distrust

-We already saw a surge of disinformation posts after Hurricane Helene hit — we debunked those claims here.
+There were already a surge of disinformation posts after Hurricane Helene hit — DW debunked those claims here.
 Disinformation is "specifically being circulated to make people less hopeful and more distrustful of the government," disinformation expert Brooke Binkowski told DW.
 She also mentioned fake evacuation maps she's seen and how those were harming people while they were fleeing a natural disaster.

 "It confuses people when they need to find help and they don't know who to call," she said.
 Ultimately, "they don't trust anyone."